- Lodging

 Elkhorn Slough Natural Estuarine Reserve is a surprisingly beautiful hiking spot, with easy, largely flat trails that are perfect for an easy walk.
 With five miles of trails through marshes, woodlands, and alongside tidal creeks, Elkhorn Slough Reserve is a great spot for hiking.
 When hiking at Elkhorn Slough, please remain on the trails, both for the wildlife's protection and for your own; the brush in the area contains liberal amounts of poison oak.

-The Elkhorn Slough National Estuarine Research Reserve trails, restrooms and Visitors Center are available for use on Wednesday, Thursday, Saturday, Sunday, and the first and third Friday of every month.
-The day use fee for Elkhorn Slough is $2.50.
+The Elkhorn Slough National Estuarine Research Reserve trails, restrooms and Visitors Center are available for use Wednesday through Sunday from 9am-5pm.
+The day use fee for Elkhorn Slough is $4.12 by credit card only.

 Take Highway 1 to Moss Landing.
 Turn east on Dolan Road.
 After 3.5 miles, turn left on Elkhorn Road.
 The Reserve gate will be on your left in 1.9 miles.